 more substantial (low carb) – avocado, feta, goats cheese, parmesan, walnuts, almonds, pine nuts, olives, so many options.

 different vegetables – frozen kale is good too.
 Sometimes I soften an onion first.
+Also good with frozen cauliflower rice or frozen broccoli rice.

 Waste Avoidance Strategy